Find Grad Schools

 Find Schools Near

-What Does it Take to Be an Ophthalmic Medical Technician?
+What is an Ophthalmic Medical Technician?

 Position Description Assist ophthalmologists by performing ophthalmic clinical functions.
 May administer eye exams, administer eye medications, and instruct the patient in care and use of corrective lenses.